imixs/imixs-cloud/README.md

 ## Monitoring

-_Imixs-Cloud_ also provides also a monitoring feature which allows you to monitor your Kubernetes cluster.
+The *Imixs-Cloud* monitoring is based on [Prometheus](https://prometheus.io/) and [Grafana](https://grafana.com/) which is an open-source systems monitoring and alerting toolkit.
+You can use this monitoring service not only to monitor your Kubernetes cluster but also to monitor specific application data.
+Read more about the monitoring feature [here](doc/MONITORING.md).

 <img src="./doc/images/monitoring-001.png" />

-The monitoring is based on [Prometheus](https://prometheus.io/) which is an open-source systems monitoring and alerting toolkit.
-You can use this monitoring service not only to montor your kubernetes cluster but also to monitor specific application data.
-Read more about the monitoring feature [here](doc/MONITORING.md).
+The
 # Contribute

 _Imixs-Cloud_ is open source and your are sincerely invited to participate in it.